-Equatorial air heated and saturated from moist by tropical temperatures climbs high and fast.
-Shortages on the ground are supplied by trade winds from South East and North East.
-Coming from North and South they are not used to equatorial Eastward high speed.
+Equatorial air heated and saturated from moist by tropical temperatures climbs fast and high (see Fig. 218).
+Shortages on the ground are supplied by 'trade winds' from South East and North East67.
+Coming from North and South they are not used to equatorial high speed Eastward.
 Seen from the ground their inertia give them a Westward drift.
-But they learn fast from rough grounds.
-Then they climb higher than everywhere else on Earth, because environmental density and temperature decrease slower here with so much competing air bubbles around, stimulated by an extra momentum from condensation causing tropical showers below.
-But they continue to loose heat by radiation into the universe and reach the point they can not rise anymore because their temperature matches the environment.
+But they are pulled along with rough grounds.
+Then, once heated they climb higher than everywhere else on Earth, because of centripetal forces.
+Moreover, environmental density and temperature decrease slower here with so much competing air bubbles around, stimulated by an extra push from condensation causing tropical showers below.

+But they continue to loose heat by expansion and radiation into the universe and reach the point they can not rise anymore because their temperature matches the environment.
 Where to go?
 Pressed by their upward pursuers they fly back high Northward and Southward getting colder and colder by radiation as an outburned balloon.
-They land in a slower Eastward turning subtropic latitude as if they came from South West causing subtropical high pressure and cyclones in struggle with winds departing into tropics as they did themselves in their youth joining them at last or travelling direction pole as South-Western winds we know so well in The Netherlands.
+They land in a subtropic latitude slower Eastward turning as if they came from South East causing subtropical high pressure and cyclones in struggle with winds departing direction South West into tropics as they did themselves in their youth.
+They join them at last causing a horizontally rolling spiral movement at larger scale between tropics and subtropical regions or they travel direction pole participating in a second rolling movement as South-Western winds we know so well in The Netherlands.